 The GPD Pocket looks like a very small notebook PC, which was the typical netbook form factor as well, except Windows 10 is arguably much better suited for small screens like the Pocket’s 7-inch 1,920 x 1,200 display.
 While Windows desktop apps will be hard to use on such a small device, Windows 10 apps should scale nicely and be perfectly usable.

-The Pocket runs everything with an Intel Atom x7-Z8700 CPU with 4GB of RAM and 128GB of storage.
+The Pocket runs everything with an Intel Atom x7-Z8750 CPU with 8GB of LPDDR3 RAM and 128GB of eMMC storage.
 That is not going to break any performance records, but it should be suitable for web browsing and productivity tasks.
-A 7000mAh battery should keep things running for a few hours, at least.
+A 7,000mAh battery should keep things running for a few hours, at least.

-As the Pocket gets closer to released, GPD has naturally been working on fleshing out the design and generating prototypes.
-In fact, it’s recently released a video of a first-stage prototype that shows the diminutive Windows 10 PC in action:
+GPD has naturally been working on fleshing out the design and generating prototypes.
+In fact, in March the company released a video of a first-stage prototype that shows the diminutive Windows 10 PC in action:

 The Pocket was being crowdfunded on Indiegogo at the price of $399 and it raised over $3,000,000.
 An Ubuntu Linux configuration was also listed for the same price.
 Now, GPD has started taking orders for the Pocket at Gearbest.com, which has the machine available for $496 with shipment in August 2017.